Texas Success Initiative (TSI)

 About the TSIA2

-The Texas Success Initiative Assessment 2.0 (TSIA2) is a series of placement tests for students enrolling in public colleges and universities in Texas.
-The tests help Texas schools determine whether you’re ready for college-level courses in the areas of reading, writing, and math.
-A notable difference of the TSIA2 is the ELAR section is now combined with the Essay.
+The Texas Success Initiative Assessment 2.0 (TSIA2) is a series of placement tests for required for students enrolling in a Texas public university.
+The tests help Texas schools determine whether you’re ready for college-level courses.

 This portion is made up of 20 questions and covers 4 content categories: